How we get more wedding couples interested in Mountain House Estate through SEO optimization.

 Above you can see that almost 50% of Mountain House Estate’s conversions come from organic search.
 The above graph is from Google Analytic’s latest project: Attribution – we won’t overexplain it, but in short, it attributes where your conversions come from (Google Ads, Pinterest Ads, Facebook Ads, The Knot, WeddingWire, Social Media Profiles).
 You have to create a Goal for that conversion in order to track the medium all the way to the filled-out contact form.
 For Mountain House Estate and most wedding venues that I work with, I create a “Thank You” page that visitors are redirected to after they fill out the contact form as the Goal.
 This allows me to see what mediums (Google Ads, Pinterest Ads, Facebook Ads, The Knot, WeddingWire, Social Media Profiles) ultimately perform the best.
 Over time, we’ve determined that SEO and Google Ads are the best way to go by analyzing this Goal.
 Note: the “Referral” in the above graph refers to 17Hats, which is the CRM they use and what they use for a contact form.

 But not all wedding venues can have the same game plan.
 That is because your demographic is different depending on the region your wedding venue is in.
 We never make “cookie-cutter” plans because each venue is distinct and therefore the marketing and writing have to be adjusted.
+Some venues have much less competition like wedding venues in Sioux Falls or Columbus, Ohio wedding venues.
 In the case of Mountain House Estate, they have a lot of fierce competition, but (in my opinion) is the most beautiful venue in the area.
 Your blogs and writing need to focus on pain points, your top benefits (wedding couples will let you know this), and empathy/insights for their planning journey (how to plan a wedding during Covid).

 Basically, you need to position yourself as the leader in your region.
 You can achieve this through gorgeous, mobile-optimized web design, cornerstone content pieces, optimized page speed, and a number of other tactics to help you not only place highest on Google, but lt your website resonate with the wedding couple and encourage them to schedule a tour.
 Hope you found this helpful :)